pelithne/k8s/workshop.md

 kubectl config set-context --current=true --namespace=<your unique namespace name>
 ```

-After that you should be good to go.

 If you don't want to run the cloud shell, you can install the Helm client locally (but it can be a bit tricky on some platforms).

 Install helm client for macOS